Working with Variables

 These variables can later be used to initialize or update some flow variables.

-For example, the Incoming Call component exposes 7 data points (contact details, source, and dialed phone numbers).
+For example, the Incoming Call component exposes several data points (contact details, source, and dialed phone numbers).

 Another example is the Standard IVR component, which collects the keys pressed by the caller and populates the "selection" variable; it also populates the “exit_name” variable, whose value retrieves the name of the exit assigned to the selected key press.